top of page

 Shaping the Academy: Design Thinking for Arts & Letters Internship Coordinators

-Following the INNOVATE: Humanities model and QEP approach to designing faculty development, this design thinking inspired virtual workshop gathered information by the experts on work-based learning.
+This design thinking inspired virtual workshop gathered information by the experts on work-based learning.
 This workshop marked the inaugural step in our Mellon grant-funded faculty development initiative.
 By engaging Arts & Letters Internship Coordinators, we aimed to leverage existing expertise to inform the overall design of MHIA faculty development efforts.

 Summer 2024